Download Causes of the Cold War Worksheets

 - The Berlin Blockade lasted for almost 20 days and became one of the major crises during the Cold War.
 The Soviet Union blocked Allied access to West Berlin, which resulted in shortages of commodities including food, medicine and fuel.

 - The US responded with the Berlin Airlift in which hundreds of tons of supplies were dropped from airplanes.

 The Blame Game

-Most Russian historians blame the British Prime Minister Winston Churchill and the American President Truman.
+- Most Russian historians blame British Prime Minister Winston Churchill and American President Truman.
 They state that Truman and Churchill instigated the war and wanted to destroy the USSR, which was just defending itself.

 - At first, western writers blamed Russia.
 They said Stalin was trying to build up a Soviet empire.

 - This view was developed by Western historians who blamed America, citing their main reason as Truman’s lack of understanding of how much Russia had suffered in the Second World War.